cogent3/cogent3/.github/ISSUE_TEMPLATE/discontinue.md

 **How much notice**

-The number of months (*x*) long before the capability will be removed?
-This should be represented in the user warning as a specific version. e.g. <current year>.<current month + *x*> where *x* is from the PR date.
+How much time should the community be given to response to this notice?
+Specify as the number of months (*x*) before the capability will be removed.
+Leave blank if not known.

 **Guidelines for deprecation**

 As this is a function that will be removed, see [dev guidelines for deprecation](https://github.com/cogent3/c3dev/wiki/Deprecating-Code) of code.
-Indicate the limiting version (for when the old function will be removed) as 3 months from when you make the change.
+Indicate the limiting version (for when the old function will be removed) as <current year>.<PR month + *x*> where *x* is defined above.